Definition of Culture

 - “[C]ulture is a kind of knowledge, not behavior: It is in people’s heads.
 It reflects the mental categories they learn from others as they grow up.
 It helps them generate behavior and interpret what they experience.
 At the moment of birth, we lack a culture.
 We don’t yet have a system of beliefs, knowledge, and patterns of customary behavior.
 But from that moment until we die, each of us participates in a kind of universal schooling that teaches us our native culture.
 Laughing and smiling are genetic responses, but as infants we soon learn when to smile, when to laugh, and even how to laugh.
 We also inherit the potential to cry, but we must learn our cultural rules for when crying is appropriate” (Spradley and McCurdy 2008:2).

 - “Whereas a society is composed of people, a culture is composed of ideas, behavior, and material possessions.
-Society and culture are independent; neither could exist without the other” (Kendall 2006:42).
+Society and culture are interdependent; neither could exist without the other” (Kendall 2006:42).

 - Alexander, Jeffrey C. 2006.
 The Meanings of Social life: A Cultural Sociology.
-Oxford, United Kingdom: Oxford University Press.
+New York: Oxford University Press.

-- Friedland, Roger, and John Mohr.
+- Friedland, Roger, and John Mohr, eds.
 2004.
 Matters of Culture: Cultural Sociology in Practice.
-New York: Cambridge University Press.
+Cambridge: Cambridge University Press.

 - Robertson, Roland.
 1978.
 Meaning and Change: Explorations in the Cultural Sociology of Modern Societies.
 New York: New York University Press.

 - Rojek, Chris, and Bryan Turner.
 2000.
 “Decorative Sociology: Towards a Critique of the Cultural Turn.”
 Sociological Review 48(4):629–48. doi:10.1111/1467-954x.00236.